ErichDylus/Open-Source-Law/forms/legal/Grant Agreement (DAO).md

-// simple agreement contemplating DAO treasury grants (by DAO legal wrapper) for independent contractor services, adaptable for individuals or entities
+// simple agreement contemplating grants for independent contractor services by decentrally-governed grantors, adaptable for individuals or entities

-// effective date should correspond to commencement of applicable DAO grant cycle
+// effective date should correspond to commencement of applicable grant cycle

 // provided without warranty of any kind, do not use without consulting an attorney, all open-source-law repo disclosures apply